Her Angels

 How can I help and why don’t I want to?

 An opportunity to interact with a silent neighbor arrived via Postal indiscretion.
 West became East and switched mail brought an impromptu visit from a frail neighbor.
 I didn’t recognize the Deva in the background right away.
 She stood no taller than my chin.
-Her razor sharp blue eyes shimmered above the optimistic swash of pink cheeks.
+Her razor-sharp blue eyes shimmered above the optimistic swash of pink cheeks.
 Our visitor knocked on the door with authority belying her tiny stature.
 I was surprised by the friendly face; she took that in stride; she needed to sit down.
 Lowering herself into the nearest chair, she announced herself and her mission.
 Panting a bit, she noted my painting of wings on the wall nearby and identified herself as a fellow painter and designer.

 Had I not been wearing my Florida Fairy foiling earmuffs, I would have identified her immediately as one of the “nature folk” or “faerie people.”
 Diminutive in size but powerful in Spirit, these beings are part of mythology worldwide.
 Mythology means “replaced by a different idea,” it doesn’t mean “extinct.”
 It has been my experience that occasionally one of these Folk will drop into our amplitude to whisper in our ear